kiwi0fruit/knitty/README.md

 pip install knitty
 ```

+### Jupyter kernels

-See additional info about how to install Jupyter kernels in Conda environments [**here**](https://github.com/kiwi0fruit/pandoctools/blob/master/docs/tips.md).
+See important additional info on how to [**install Jupyter kernels in Conda environments**](https://github.com/kiwi0fruit/pandoctools/blob/master/docs/tips.md).
+See main info on how to install Jupyter kernels in the Atom/Hydrogen documentstion (for example).

 ### Atom/Hydrogen